Have you ever made a modification on your website to immediately regret the decision?

 iii.
 It’ll take a few minutes for the staging site to be formed.
 Once it’s ready, you can access it just by selecting the staging site.

-To ensure that you are working on the staging site and not the live one, Bluehost places a label on top of the dashboard.
+To ensure that you are working on the staging site and not the production one, Bluehost places a label on top of the dashboard.

 The staging site will not expire on its own.
-It will remain until you delete it or merge it with your live site.
+It will remain until you delete it or merge it with your existing site.

 iv.
-To merge the staging site with your live site, you need to click on Deploy All Changes.
+To merge the staging site with your existing site, you need to click on Deploy All Changes.

 But if you’d rather do selective merge, you have to click on the drop-down menu and select any one of the following options: Deploy Files Only & Deploy Database.